30 Comments

-Cass is intellectual dishonest though by conflating NAFTA with China into the WTO.
+Cass is intellectually dishonest though by conflating NAFTA with China into the WTO.
 NAFTA was great for American manufacturing and he’s implying that Lawrence somehow manipulated the Bush administration into doing nothing as we hemorrhaged jobs to China which is absurd.

 Bush believed making China great again was good for America and unfortunately he used his over 80% approval rating to steamroll everyone with economic and foreign policy.
 And remember in 2008 Bush’s last foreign trip was a victory lap at the Beijing Olympics…Bush made China great again by shipping working class jobs to China and shipping the sons and daughters of the working class to Iraq and Afghanistan.